 Many scholarships exist to help students with mental health conditions pay for college.
 Here are a few to jumpstart your research:

-• Baer Reintegration Scholarship.
+- Baer Reintegration Scholarship.
 The Baer scholarship is for prospective students who have been diagnosed with bipolar disorder, schizophrenia, or schizoaffective disorder.
-They must currently be receiving treatment and be actively involved in rehabilitative or reintegration efforts, just to name a few requirements.
-The goal of this funding is to help those with these conditions acquire educational skills to regain their lives.
+They must currently receive treatment and be actively involved in rehabilitative or reintegration efforts, just to name a few requirements.
+This funding aims to help those with these disorders acquire educational skills to regain their lives.
 The amounts awarded are needs-based and can range from a few hundred to several thousand dollars.

-• Prochnow Foundation Scholarship.
-Prochnow Foundation’s annual $1,000 scholarship was created to reward a high-achieving student who has been diagnosed with a mental health condition.
+- Prochnow Foundation Scholarship.
+The Prochnow Foundation’s annual $1,000 scholarship was created to reward a high-achieving student who has been diagnosed with mental illness.
 This scholarship can be applied to a four-year college or full-length trade school.
-Their aim is to reduce the financial burden of high-achievers in their pursuit of education and personal development.
+The Foundation aims to reduce the financial burden of high-achievers in their pursuit of education and personal development.

-• JC Runyon Foundation Scholarship.
-This scholarship is for students who have successfully completed an inpatient program within a facility, unit, or wing that is dedicated to behavioral health treatment for a mental health condition.
-The student will need to have been accepted into a college, university, trade school, or undergraduate program.
-JC Runyon Foundation created this funding for overcomers who are ready to live the next chapter of their lives.
+- JC Runyon Foundation Scholarship.
+This scholarship is for students who have successfully completed an inpatient program within a facility, unit, or wing dedicated to behavioral health treatment for a mental health disorder.
+The student must have been accepted into a college, university, trade school, or undergraduate program.
+JC Runyon Foundation created this funding for overcomers ready to live the next chapter of their lives.
 The amounts awarded are undisclosed.

 Additional Resources